plone/Products.LinguaPlone/README.txt

 at the ``portal_languages`` tool in the ZMI and check if ``Use cookie for manual override`` is enabled.

+If the language selection links point to URL's containing `switchLanguage` the wrong language selector from core Plone is active.
+Go to the control panel and check if you can select multiple languages on the language control panel.
+If you cannot, LinguaPlone isn't properly installed.

+If you can select multiple languages only the language selector viewlet is wrong.
+Make sure you haven't customized the viewlet and put it into a different viewlet manager.
+The viewlet is only registered for the `plone.app.layout.viewlets.interfaces.IPortalHeader` manager.
+You need to register the languageselector viewlet from `LinguaPlone/browser/configure.zcml` for your new viewlet manager as well.

 LinguaPlone - quick demo instructions
 =====================================